wlwl2/case-utils/docs/dashes-vs-hyphens.md

 main flow of thought
 - in enumerations, as alternative to a list bullet.

-Legendary source:
+Source:

 https://jkorpela.fi/dashes.html

-The full original source is [here](dashes-vs-hyphens-source-1.md)
+A backup of the full original source is [here](dashes-vs-hyphens-source-1.md).

 ## Hyphens